digitalyoshixi/zettelkasten/content/Network/CCNA Network Icon Guide.md

 - CSU/DSU: Channel service unit/Data service unit.
 Equivalent to a modem
 - Hub: uses ethernet connections to link computers together.
 Very similar to a switch, but they operate on different OSI layers.
 Switches > hubs for the most part
 - PIX [[Firewall]]: type of firewall DUH.
 Private Internet eXchange.
 Nobody uses this anymore
-- [[Bridge]]: method of connecting 2 seperate networks as if they were the same network.
+- [[Access Point|Bridge]]: method of connecting 2 seperate networks as if they were the same network.
 Can be wired or wireless
 - Layer3 Switch: specialized switch for use in layer 3 network layer
 - Network cloud: a black box for whatever we don’t need to know for the moment
 - [[RJ-45]] connection: wired connection.
 Cable is copper